 5360 Counseling Theory and Practice.
 Examination of the major theories and models of counseling.
-Ethical and culturally relevant issues of in-person and technology-assisted relationships and the impact of technology on counseling is examined.
-Students expected to develop a coherent theoretical rationale for their therapeutic interventions.
-Y
+Ethical and culturally relevant issues of in-person and technology-assisted relationships and the impact of technology

 5361 Techniques of Individual and Family Counseling.
 Introduction to the skills involved in developing effective helping relationships.
 The processes, principles, and techniques associated with counseling are explored.
 Experiential component fosters the development of basic interviewing, listening, and counseling skills.
 Additional techniques and resources are reviewed and evaluated.
 Y